EU/UK Cosmetics Responsible person

 The Responsible person, therefore, has to provide or ensure the following:

-- Registered address in the EU where the Product Information File is kept readily accessible to the local competent authority in a language easily understood by that competent authority for inspection even 10 years after the last batch of the product has been placed on the market.
+- Registered address in the EU/UK where the Product Information File is kept readily accessible to the local competent authority in a language easily understood by that competent authority for inspection even 10 years after the last batch of the product has been placed on the market.

 - Product claims substantiation